Dixie Flyers: Career

 The Dixie Flyers played at the Carlisle Bluegrass Festival in 1975, where they met Bill Monroe, and were subsequently invited to play at Monroe's Bean Blossom Festival in Indiana, USA.
 The band also played at the Cambridge Millrace Festival and the Blueberry Bluegrass Festival in Stony Plain, Alberta.
 They also played several times at the Canterbury Folk Festival in Ingersoll, Ontario.
 The band performed regularly at the Flint Folk and Bluegrass Festival in Michigan.

-The Flyers recorded a series of albums on the Boot Records label during the 1970s.
+The Flyers recorded seven albums between 1977 and 1987, mostly on Boot Records, followed by one each in the 1990s and 2000s.
 They were the hosts of a television show called Bluegrass Express on CFPL in London in 1985 and also took part in a weekly radio show for seven years.
 The band appeared on the Tommy Hunter Show, and for a time managed the Back 40 Bluegrass Festival at Woodstock, Ont.

 After a last stand with The Flyers at the Elgin County international plowing match in the fall of 2010, Ken Palmer retired due to heart problems.
 The band played on briefly without him before going on indefinite hiatus.
 On October 30, 2013, Ken Palmer died at the age of 65 after a bout of pneumonia contracted after a heart transplant.
 A few months earlier, in the spring of 2013, the band had been inducted into the London (Ontario) Music Hall of Fame, with both Palmer and Baumbach in attendance.